The Marquis Fellowship ($40,000/yr)

-Marquis Scholars receive an annual minimum award of $20,000 ($80,000 over four years).
-Scholars seeking financial aid and whose financial need exceeds $20,000 will receive a need-based award (inclusive of the scholarship) up to demonstrated need.
+Marquis Scholars receive an annual minimum award of $24,000 ($96,000 over four years).
+They also receive a scholarship of up to $4,000 for one faculty-led, off-campus course during an interim session (cannot be applied to Lehigh Valley Association of Independent Colleges study-abroad programs).
+Renewal is contingent upon the maintenance of a 3.00 GPA or higher.
+Scholars seeking financial aid and whose financial need exceeds $24,000 will receive a need-based award (inclusive of the scholarship) up to demonstrated need.
 (Applicants seeking need-based aid must submit the required documents.)

 Lafayette seeks students who have demonstrated intellectual curiosity in addition to their superior academic achievement.
 Curriculum, grades, rank in graduating class, and scores on standardized tests are all considered.
 Furthermore, the College looks for students creatively engaged in the life of their communities and who, like the College’s namesake, have “made a difference” through significant accomplishments in school and community.

-Scholarship offers are typically made to students who are at the top of their graduating class in the most demanding curriculum available, with SAT scores (Critical Reading and Math) in the low 1400’s or better or ACT Composite score of 32 or better.
+Fellowship and scholarship offers are typically made to students who are at the top of their graduating class in the most demanding curriculum available, with standardized test scores above the mean for admitted students (see the profile of the most recently admitted class).

 Lafayette offers athletic scholarships in 11 sports: